AlenPelin/keo-studio/_portfolio/aninda.md

   - "/media/keo studio photography aninda 3.jpg"

 ---
-<p>in January 2018, I decided to try something new for keo studio photography; my first decision was to start steps in street style photography, fashion photography and lookbooks.</p>
+in January 2018, I decided to try something new for keo studio photography; my first decision was to start steps in street style photography, fashion photography and lookbooks.

-<p>There are a lot of opportunities to do so in Melbourne, where we have Melbourne Fashion Week (MFW) (link [https://mfw.melbourne.vic.gov.au/about/](https://mfw.melbourne.vic.gov.au/about/ "https://mfw.melbourne.vic.gov.au/about/")) and many many talented bloggers, stylist, designers and influencers.
+There are a lot of opportunities to do so in Melbourne, where we have Melbourne Fashion Week (MFW) (link [https://mfw.melbourne.vic.gov.au/about/](https://mfw.melbourne.vic.gov.au/about/ "https://mfw.melbourne.vic.gov.au/about/")) and many many talented bloggers, stylist, designers and influencers.

-<p>Aninda was a perfect model for me.
-We did one look in different location and I would like to share some photos with you.</p>
+Aninda was a perfect model for me.
+We did one look in different location and I would like to share some photos with you.

-<p>I am going to do more fashion photography in Melbourne and in Australia because I really like it.</p>
+I am going to do more fashion photography in Melbourne and in Australia because I really like it.